Climate negotiators in Egypt say they remain far from a deal

 The conference is supposed to end Friday, but past gatherings have been extended to reach a deal.

-Longtime negotiations analyst Alden Meyer of E3G said that unlike in previous years, the president of the conference, Egyptian Foreign Minister Sameh Shoukry, delayed putting together special teams of ministers to push through solutions on big issues, except loss and damage, and that’s putting everything behind.
+Longtime negotiations analyst Alden Meyer of E3G said that unlike in previous years, the president of the conference delayed putting together special teams of ministers to push through solutions on big issues, except loss and damage, and that’s putting everything behind.

-Senior Western officials, including the European Union climate chief Frans Timmermans, met with Shoukry and warned “there are still lot of gaps remaining” in the draft.

-The Marshall Islands are a chain of islands between Hawaii and the Philippines, most of which are no more than two meters (6.5 feet) above sea level.

 The climate change minister for Pakistan echoed the call.
-Pakistan was hit by devastating floods this summer that submerged a third of its territory, killed more than 1,700 people and caused more than $30 billion in damage.
+Pakistan was hit by devastating floods this summer that submerged a third of its territory.

-“The clock is ticking” not just on this set of negotiations but on “all of humanity,” said Sherry Rehman.

-“What went on Pakistan will not stay in Pakistan,” she said.
+“What went on Pakistan will not stay in Pakistan,” Sherry Rehman said.
 “That dystopia that came to our doorstep will come to everyone’s.”

-The United States is resisting any fund that would suggest liability and compensation — let alone reparations — for decades of greenhouse gas emissions by industrialized nations.
+The United States has been resisting any fund that would suggest liability and compensation — let alone reparations — for decades of greenhouse gas emissions by industrialized nations.

 European countries have backed calls by island nations for a “mosaic” of financial arrangements drawing on public and private sources of money.